Click here to listen to a reading of this blog:

 You don’t need me to tell you that living with hypothyroidism and all its related conditions and issues isn’t easy.
 The fatigue is overwhelming and the aches and pains are just awful.
 It’s frustrating when your brain tells you to do something but your bodily physically won’t do it.

-Your mind may also start to fail you, brain fog making things harder to comprehend, and forgetfulness and confusion becoming parts of your everyday life.
+Your mind may also start to fail you; brain fog making things harder to comprehend, and forgetfulness and confusion becoming parts of your everyday life.
 Feeling like you’re failing your friends and family may be common and feeling as if you can’t keep up with housework or your job can make you feel low.
 A failure.
 An adult who can’t adult.

 But you are not a failure, you are stronger than you give yourself credit for.

-It takes someone strong to get up day after day, feeling like you have the flu, except it never gets better and never goes away.
-Getting out of bed is difficult enough, but running a family, having a job and generally trying to muddle on through life with such an often debilitating chronic health condition, is nigh on impossible.
+It takes someone strong to get up day after day, feeling like you have the flu, except it never gets better and never fully goes away.
+Getting out of bed is difficult enough, but running a family, having a job and generally trying to muddle on through life with such an often debilitating chronic health condition, can feel nigh on impossible.
 You’re not a failure, you accomplish so much each and every day.

 Our mental health often suffers too and let me tell you that it is not all in your head.
 Whether your doctor believes you or not.
 Depression and anxiety are common with hypothyroidism, yes, but not all of your symptoms can be pinned on these.
-That overwhelming fatigue, joint pain, muscle pain, headaches, acid reflux, brain fog, slowness, hoarse voice, weight gain, cold intolerance and so much more is valid.
+The overwhelming fatigue, joint pain, muscle pain, headaches, acid reflux, brain fog, slowness, hoarse voice, weight gain, cold intolerance and so much more are valid.
 You are valid.

 But if your symptoms don’t go away as easily as the doctor’s say they should, I promise you, you are not mad.
 You are not wrong to question the standard of care you are receiving and you should most definitely become your own thyroid advocate.